PHARTGAMES/SpaceMonkey/README.md

 1. Backup any Export.lua files in your C:\Users\USER_NAME\Saved Games\DCS\Scripts\
 2. Run the "SMTP DCS Export Plugin.msi" installer in the DCS subfolder of SpaceMonkey.
 Install into your C:\Users\USER_NAME\Saved Games\DCS\Scripts folder, the default destination should be appropriate.
+3. If you are using multiple export files, you can remove the SpaceMonkey Export.lua and add a "dofile(lfs.writedir()..[[Scripts\ExportSM.lua]])" entry to your main Export.lua.

 ### Usage